modelEAU/python_template/README.md

 ### Intended support period

-This template was created as a support tool for an internal workshop.
+This template was created as a support tool for a model*EAU* internal workshop.
 Though I intend to get it working and help my colleagues use it until the end of my PhD studies (2023), updates may not occur very often.

 ## References